PaulTuraew/Metacog/README.md

 ### User Stories / Expectations
 *Top Level*

-* A user should be able to retrieve mood data from a given time period.
+* A user should be able to retrieve mood data from a given time period, see his/her data in a usefull format.
 * A user should be able to compare mood data with other users based on company name and/or industry.
 * A user can opt-in to receive a text message reminder asking them to enter in mood rating for the day.